 Dell’Aquilla’s other previous work experience includes serving as a principal at Southfield Capital Advisors, research analyst at Sasco Capital, and financial analyst at Bear Sterns.
-He is a B.A.
-Economics graduate from Hamilton College and also pursued undergraduate studies at Oxford University.
+He is a B.A. in Economics graduate from Hamilton College and also pursued undergraduate studies at Oxford University.

 Thank you for reading CFI’s guide to Brookside Equity Partners.
 CFI is a global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program.
 To continue your development as a world-class financial analyst, the additional resources below will be helpful: